linux-system-roles/vpn/README.md

 ### Host-to-host (multiple VPN tunnels with multiple NICS)

-In this case, the hosts have multiple vpn tunnels associated with multiple NICs e.g. some OpenStack and OpenShift use cases.
+In this case, the hosts have multiple vpn connections associated with multiple NICs e.g. some OpenStack and OpenShift use cases.

 ```yaml
 all: